HOW TO DECORATE WITH BROWN PAINT

 The answer to that is loads.
 Yay!

 In my loft conversion master bedroom, I chose to pair the brown walls with a lot of green, mainly coming from the carpet.
 Some people thought it a bit unusual, but green is a brilliant partner for brown.
-Think about the green and brown in trees, the earth and grass.
+Think about the green and brown in trees.

 I’ve prettied it up with accents of soft pink and I’m starting to bring in some soft blue.

 BELOW: The strip of sky you can see through the windows shows that soft/bright blue is another perfect pairing.
 That’s where I got the idea to bring in some blue!

 See the cushions on the bed?
 The flowers are a lovely teal colour and it seems to work with the brown.
 So, that got me wondering…

 Oh, hi there!
 Don’t mind me just testing out the teal!
 Well, it is said you should look to your wardrobe for colour inspiration, and I am sold!
 I’m hoping to get a cosy chair for some reading in here and now I know what colour it should be.

 But, you’ll be wanting to see some more colours, I expect.
 OK, let’s do this.